NoridelHerron/Pipelined-RISC-V-CPU-in-VHDL-From-Scratch-to-Simulation/README.md

-# Pipelined-RISC-V-CPU-in-VHDL-From-Scratch-to-Simulation
-This project is a fully custom, 5-stage pipelined RISC-V CPU built from the ground up in VHDL.
-Each pipeline stage—Instruction Fetch (IF), Decode (ID), Execute (EX), Memory Access (MEM), and Write Back (WB)—was designed with a modular architecture and verified independently to ensure signal integrity and data flow consistency.

 ## Key features
 - 5-stage pipeline: IF, ID, EX, MEM, WB
 - ALU operations, load/store support
 - Word-aligned memory interface with internal DATA_MEM